VellyD/WeddingInvite/README.md

 ## URL

-The website/invite has been published to GitHub Pages : https://vellyd.github.io/weddingMihail-Velina/
+The website/invite has been published to GitHub Pages : https://vellyd.github.io/WeddingInvite

 ## Media

-The site was designed to serve best on a desktop, but has functionality for mobile too.

 ## Photos Section